Handling The Non-Smooth Challenge in Tensor SVD: A Multi-Objective Tensor Recovery Framework: Abstract

 \section{Abstract}

-Recently, numerous tensor SVD (t-SVD)-based tensor recovery methods have emerged, showing promise in processing visual data.
-However, these methods often suffer from performance degradation when confronted with high-order tensor data exhibiting non-smooth changes, commonly observed in real-world scenarios but ignored by the traditional t-SVD-based methods.
-Our objective in this study is to provide an effective tensor recovery technique for handling non-smooth changes in tensor data and efficiently exploring the correlations of high-order tensor data across its various dimensions, without the need for introducing numerous variables and weights.
-To this end, we introduce a new tensor decomposition and a new tensor norm called the Tensor $U_1$ norm. \textbf{We utilize these novel techniques in solving the problem of high-order tensor completion problem and provide theoretical guarantees for the exact recovery of the resulting tensor completion models.} An optimization algorithm is proposed to solve the resulting tensor completion model iteratively by combining the proximal algorithm with the Alternating Direction Method of Multipliers.
-Theoretical analysis showed the convergence of the algorithm to the Karush–Kuhn–Tucker (KKT) point of the optimization problem.
-Numerical experiments demonstrated the effectiveness of the proposed method in high-order tensor completion, especially for tensor data with non-smooth changes.
+Recently, numerous tensor singular value decomposition (t-SVD)-based tensor recovery methods have shown promise in processing visual data, such as color images and videos.
+However, these methods often suffer from severe performance degradation when confronted with tensor data exhibiting non-smooth changes.
+It has been commonly observed in real-world scenarios but ignored by the traditional t-SVD-based methods.
+In this work, we introduce a novel tensor recovery model with a learnable tensor nuclear norm to address such challenge.
+We develop a new optimization algorithm named the Alternating Proximal Multiplier Method (APMM) to iteratively solve the proposed tensor completion model.
+Theoretical analysis demonstrates the convergence of the proposed APMM to the Karush–Kuhn–Tucker (KKT) point of the optimization problem.
+In addition, we propose a multi-objective tensor recovery framework based on APMM to efficiently explore the correlations of tensor data across its various dimensions, providing a new perspective on extending the t-SVD-based method to higher-order tensor cases.
+Numerical experiments demonstrated the effectiveness of the proposed method in tensor completion.